mattrosi/WP16/outline.md

 - with more accurate energy estimation, a micro-utility can reduce the variance in revenue
 - reductions in revenue variance should lead to lower-cost capital
+- we explore methods for bottom up estimation of appliance ownership after electrification

 ## study detail